run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

 Getting Distributed Training to work is more complex than multi-GPU training as it requires syncing of data and timing between the different workers.
 However, it is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
 There are a number of Deep Learning frameworks that support Distributed Training.
 Horovod (<https://eng.uber.com/horovod/>) is a good example.

 Run:AI provides the ability to run, manage, and view Distributed Training workloads.
-The following is a Quickstart of such a scenario.
+The following is a Quickstart document for such a scenario.

 ## Prerequisites